FERPA (THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT)

 All college students, and more specifically, Miner Village/Miner Heights/Miner Canyon residents above the age of 18 have their privacy protected by the Family Educational Rights and Privacy Act, otherwise known as FERPA.
 Their educational records cannot be shared with others-including parents- unless the student gives written permission.
 In the event of a health or safety emergency, these records can be shared.

 Every student who enrolls at UTEP whether they reside on campus or off is expected to conduct him/herself in a manner that is compatible with the University's function as an educational institution.
-Both academic and non-academic misconduct is forwarded to the Dean of Students Office for investigation.
-The Assistant Dean of Students has primary responsibility for the administration of student discipline which includes incidents that may arise.
+Both academic and non-academic misconduct is forwarded to the Office of Student Conduct and Conflict Resolution for investigation.
+The Director has primary responsibility for the administration of student discipline which includes incidents that may arise.
 Violations of the code of conduct are taken very seriously.
 We want to continue to offer a safe, secure, and healthy environment for all residents of Miner Village/Miner Heights/Miner Canyon.
 We encourage you to take an active role in building a strong community by doing the following:

 - Get to know your roommate(s) and your neighbor(s).
 They are students just like you!